Adelaide Arcade: Francis Cluney

 Francis Cluney was an early beadle (caretaker) of the Arcade, who died in its engine room on 21 June 1887.
 He had become entangled with one of the two great flywheels of the gas engine that by belts drove the two alternators.
 Cluney had been deputised by the Arcade electrician H. Harcourt, who wished to visit the Jubilee Exhibition, to keep an eye on the plant but on no account to touch the machinery.
 It was conjectured that he slipped on floor of the engine-room; not unlikely as such floors are notoriously slippery.
 The engine room is reported to have become a dry cleaners shop.

-It is said that his death was caused by two unruly locals whom Cluney had kicked out of the arcade, pushing him into the generator.
 His ghost was claimed to have been recorded on security camera footage in 2008.
 Footsteps and strange sounds have also been heard within the ceiling spaces, the rooftop and the dome of the arcade – all believed to be Francis Cluney.

 Florence Horton

 Shop 50 of the arcade is said to be haunted by the ghost of Florence Horton, a local woman who was walking down Rundle Street with two friends and was shot three times in the back by her estranged husband Thomas Horton on Saturday 27 February 1904.
 Florence was carried into a tobacconist, (now Koko Black/Shop 50 in the arcade), where she died soon after.